-The Tailings Dam (TD1), at the time of the visit and review in February 2022, was being managed adequately with respect to tailings deposition.
+The Tailings Dam (TD1), at the time of the visit and review on the February 2023, was being managed adequately with respect to tailings deposition.
 The following comments are made:

 - Records confirm that regular inspections of the dam are being undertaken by mine personnel.
-Random copies of inspection sheets are included with this report in Appendix B. - Embankment raising and extensions have been undertaken in a timely manner - The water pond was considered to be of an acceptable size (small). - Piezometer water level and water quality information has continued to be regularly monitored (refer to Appendix B).
-Piezometer water level and water quality information is submitted as part of Aeris' EPL and AEMR reporting regimes to several regulators. - Provided the operations and maintenance manual procedures continue to be followed and the specified freeboard criteria is maintained, Tailings Dam 1 can be safely operated. - The information gathered for the monitoring bores (water levels and water quality) show a variation in both water level changes (falls in piezometers (i.e. PZH005) on the main embankment, PZH006, PZH007 had levels below the original ground level) while water quality results largely remained static with no discernible trends. - There were no visible signs of seepage.
+Random copies of inspection sheets are included with this report in Appendix B. - Embankment raising and extensions are being undertaken in a timely manner. - The water pond was considered to be of an acceptable size. - Piezometer water level and water quality information has continued to be regularly monitored (refer to Appendix B).
+Piezometer water level and water quality information is submitted as part of Aeris' EPL and AEMR reporting regimes to several regulators. - Provided the operations and maintenance manual procedures continue to be followed and the specified freeboard criteria is maintained, Tailings Dam 1 can be safely operated. - All bores recorded groundwater level rises over 2022 and it was noted that 16 of 20 piezometers had readings which were the 'highest' recorded.
+The closest water level to the surface was recorded in PZH001 at 8.04 m (which is located near the main embankment northern abutment).
+The global rising of the groundwater appears to indicate ongoing groundwater mounding around TD1.
+The rises in water levels over the last two years appear to indicate recharge from above average rainfall but there also may be some contribution from TD1 seepage. - There were no visible signs of seepage.